TaupeMist/Taupemist/README.md

+# THE TAUPEMIST ORGANISATION

 ## Introduction

-The transparent, immutable and trust-less attributes of blockchain technology provide a testbed for a myriad of future technologies, specifically distributed, censorship-resistant, autonomous, open-source organisations.
+The transparent, immutable and trust-less attributes of blockchain technology provide an ideal testbed for a myriad of future technologies, specifically distributed, censorship-resistant, autonomous, open-source organisations.

 In an environment where all actions and communications beit of data or value, are autonomously recorded in transparency, 100% accountability behind each action can be asserted.

 When unfavorable actions pose a direct risk to that actor's reputation or economic oppurtunity, actors are naturally incentivised to participate positively and this forms the foundation for a RaaR (reputation as a resource) model.

-# What is TaupeMist?
+## What is TaupeMist?

 TaupeMist resides completely and entirely within an RaaR protocol, currently consisting of the Steem and Bitshares high-performance blockchain platforms.